 Today we are graced by our beloved Omnipotent Pontiff as he addresses many of our concerns about our future.
-Since his takeover of our planet, just one week ago, all weapons have been disposed of and for the first time peace reigns throughout.
-We are now left to discover our own happiness and place in life
+Since his takeover of our planet, just one week ago, all weapons have been disposed of and now true peace reigns throughout.
+We are now left to discover our own happiness and place in life.

 Setting down the article Slae’s mind reeled; how could I not remember something like this!
 Slae knew this to be what the Angel spoke of; his reason for being here.
 Even so he wished there was something from his memory to aid in knowing what to do.
 While deliberating over what he knew or rather what he did not know, Slae realized he was no longer naked.

 He was clothed in a fine red cloth that draped over both shoulders.
 The cloth crossed over his back and chest then into more of the same material, wrapping tightly about his waist.
 Here it was clipped together by a metallic clasp of gold made in the form of a bolt of lightning.
 The draping cloth hung just past a black belt made up of several strips of fabric.